gvwilson/thirdbit/_posts/2005/2005-10-27-you-need-a-debugger-to-change-the-world.md

 </ul>
 </blockquote>

-That's great --- but #4 should have been:
+That's great—but #4 should have been:

 <blockquote>
 <ul>